On View in Venice: Reimagining the Built Environment, Water, and Ecological Holism

 “This is part of a larger body of work that is meant to question extraction-based power structures and to advance cultural thought on the role of design in the future of fossil fuels and the future of the climate,” Moore wrote.

-Parr plans to travel to Venice in October for a broad international discussion about watershed urbanism in collaboration with the Design Futures Council and the European Cultural Center.
+Parr Zaretsky plans to travel to Venice in October for a broad international discussion about watershed urbanism in collaboration with the Design Futures Council and the European Cultural Center.
 Moore will visit the exhibition and the Venice Architecture Biennale as soon as public health guidance allows.

 Photo of Topography exhibition